-There are 40 known species in this genus, most of them in the Northern Hemisphere.
+There are 40 known species in the genus Pinguicula, most of them in the Northern Hemisphere.
 The plant has a rosette of sessile leaves, more or less elliptical.
 The blades are generally flat, but the margins, most often complete, curve upward.
 The are covered with a sticky mucilage that, along with the slightly fleshy nature of the glandular tissue, gives the plant a somewhat greasy feel – hence its name.
 Its French name is grassette, for the same reasons.
 The scientific name also refers to this characteristic, as the Latin word pinguis means fat.
 The flower stalk bears a single pentamerous (five-part) flower; the petals are partially joined together at the base.
-The genus Pinguicula is represented in Quebec by two species.
+The genus Pinguicula is represented in Québec by 2 species.

-It usually takes at least two days to curl and uncurl a leaf edge, however, so it is easy to see why it plays no role in actually capturing prey.
+It usually takes at least 2 days to curl and uncurl a leaf edge, however, so it is easy to see why it plays no role in actually capturing prey.

 Pinguicula vulgaris Linnaeus

-Oblong leaves forming a rosette up to 11 cm across.
-Each of the two or three hairless floral stalks that emerge from the rosette bears a single purple flower with a two lips and a spur, and a white spot in the centre.
+- Description: Oblong leaves forming a rosette up to 11 cm across.
+Each of the 2 or 3 hairless floral stalks that emerge from the rosette bears a single purple flower with a 2 lips and a spur, and a white spot in the centre.

 Pinguicula villosa Linnaeus

-Obovate leaves.
-Rosette measuring 2 to 3 cm across, bearing up to three hairy flower stalks.
+- Description: Obovate leaves.
+Rosette measuring 2 to 3 cm across, bearing up to 3 hairy flower stalks.
 Flowers pale blue to purple, with faint yellow veins.

 - Habitat: Swamps or moist ledges, around ponds or in peat bogs

 - Distribution in Québec: Throughout the north starting from Lac Mistassini